While waiting for your COVID-19 test result, stay home and away from others if:

 For more information about viral tests:

-- See the VDH Antigen Testing Results and Next Steps Handouts (Spanish, Arabic, Chinese, Korean, Tagalog-translations posted- 11/1/21) to learn more about what your antigen test result means and what to do next.
+- See the VDH COVID-19 Antigen Tests - What do my results mean?
+(Spanish, Arabic, Chinese, Korean, Tagalog-translations posted- 11/1/21) to learn more about what your antigen test result means and what to do next.

 - Use CDC’s COVID-19 Viral Testing Tool to help you understand COVID-19 testing options.
 The tool helps individuals determine what type of test they should seek.
 After test results are in, the tool can help interpret test results and guide next steps.